On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Problem Formulation

-Chen and Guo posit that the established threshold for the condition number's growth rate might not be the final word, suggesting that the critical exponent in the bound could be sharpened to its ultimate limit \(O(\log r_n)\).
+Chen and Guo posited that the established threshold for the condition-number growth rate might be conservative, suggesting that the critical exponent in the bound could be sharpened to the limiting logarithmic order \(O(\log r_n)\).